If you're planning a trip to Thailand, then this post will help you plan, pack, and ensure you get on that plane with everything you need.

 9. Beach Shoes

 Flip flops are great for the beach, but even then I prefer waterproof shoes (like the ones surfers wear).
-You can go in and out of the sea and up and down the beach without constantly having to slip flip flops on and off.
+With beach shoes you can go in and out of the sea and up and down the beach without constantly having to slip flip flops on and off.

 The beach shoes tend to be better for walking, with less chance of tripping over as the flop bends and gets caught under your foot.